manmeetsingh7781/Algorithmic-Insight/README.md

 User progress, and performance, time spent, adding lessons of their choice (but will be verified and should follow the pattern of lesson in general).
 User should be able to discuss and interact with other users.
 And so on by following the law of Moore’s.

+**Assets used in this Application are from internet like Geeksforgeeks, or youtube creators and I give credits to them for the assets that I have used.**